Edwards Lifesciences (NYSE:EW) Issues FY 2021 Earnings Guidance

-Edwards Lifesciences (NYSE:EW) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of 2.070-2.270 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.130.
+Edwards Lifesciences (NYSE:EW) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of 2.070-2.270 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.130.
 The company issued revenue guidance of $4.90 billion-$5.30 billion, compared to the consensus revenue estimate of $5.08 billion.Edwards Lifesciences also updated its Q2 2021 guidance to 0.540-0.600 EPS.

-Edwards Lifesciences (NYSE:EW) last announced its quarterly earnings results on Monday, April 19th.
-The medical research company reported $0.54 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.47 by $0.07.
-The firm had revenue of $1.22 billion during the quarter, compared to analyst estimates of $1.16 billion.
-Edwards Lifesciences had a return on equity of 29.00% and a net margin of 18.18%.
-Edwards Lifesciences’s quarterly revenue was up 7.8% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.50 earnings per share.
-As a group, equities research analysts predict that Edwards Lifesciences will post 1.89 earnings per share for the current fiscal year.
+EW has been the topic of a number of research analyst reports.
+Wells Fargo & Company increased their price objective on shares of Edwards Lifesciences from $87.00 to $93.00 and gave the company an equal weight rating in a research report on Wednesday, April 21st.
+Piper Sandler increased their price objective on shares of Edwards Lifesciences from $97.00 to $105.00 and gave the company an overweight rating in a research report on Tuesday, April 27th.
+Morgan Stanley increased their price objective on shares of Edwards Lifesciences from $99.00 to $108.00 and gave the company an overweight rating in a research report on Tuesday, April 27th.
+Raymond James increased their price objective on shares of Edwards Lifesciences from $96.00 to $101.00 and gave the company an outperform rating in a research report on Tuesday, April 27th.
+Finally, Canaccord Genuity increased their price objective on shares of Edwards Lifesciences from $94.00 to $103.00 and gave the company a buy rating in a research report on Tuesday, April 27th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and eleven have issued a buy rating to the stock.
+The company currently has a consensus rating of Buy and an average price target of $99.93.

-In other Edwards Lifesciences news, CEO Michael A. Mussallem sold 68,550 shares of the firm’s stock in a transaction that occurred on Tuesday, February 23rd.
-The shares were sold at an average price of $84.17, for a total value of $5,769,853.50.
-Following the completion of the transaction, the chief executive officer now owns 309,770 shares of the company’s stock, valued at approximately $26,073,340.90.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Michael A. Mussallem sold 35,550 shares of the firm’s stock in a transaction that occurred on Wednesday, May 5th.
-The shares were sold at an average price of $92.28, for a total transaction of $3,280,554.00.
-Following the completion of the transaction, the chief executive officer now directly owns 97,015 shares of the company’s stock, valued at approximately $8,952,544.20.
+In related news, CEO Michael A. Mussallem sold 68,550 shares of the company’s stock in a transaction on Tuesday, February 23rd.
+The shares were sold at an average price of $84.17, for a total transaction of $5,769,853.50.
+Following the completion of the transaction, the chief executive officer now owns 309,770 shares in the company, valued at $26,073,340.90.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, VP Catherine M. Szyman sold 3,389 shares of the company’s stock in a transaction on Tuesday, February 16th.
+The stock was sold at an average price of $88.20, for a total transaction of $298,909.80.
+Following the transaction, the vice president now owns 30,135 shares of the company’s stock, valued at approximately $2,657,907.
 The disclosure for this sale can be found here.
-Insiders sold a total of 324,276 shares of company stock valued at $27,633,164 in the last quarter.
-1.48% of the stock is owned by insiders.
+Over the last three months, insiders sold 324,276 shares of company stock valued at $27,633,164.
+Corporate insiders own 1.48% of the company’s stock.

 Edwards Lifesciences Company Profile